-The first year of the study included 1,686 students who took both the pre and post-tests.
-After eliminating items related to the fifth activity on gravity, results showed improvement for students in both experimental and control groups, but the gain scores were significantly greater for students in the experimental group.
-However the effect size difference was small (0.13 for the complete test).
-Results from teacher logs responding to items about the SmartGraphs activities showed that teachers felt the content was appropriate, addressed the class's learning goals, and helped students meet those goals.
+Results from teachers for the log items about the SmartGraphs activities showed that teachers felt the content was appropriate, addressed the class's learning goals, and helped students meet those goals.
 For 99% of the instances reported on the logs, teachers said they would use that activity again, either as is (63%) or with minor changes (36%).
-Thus while the difference in learning gains was small between the two groups, the teacher response to the activities was sufficiently positive to warrant further investigation of the strengths of SmartGraphs in Year 2.
-(Further results from the first year of the study can be found in Kay, Zucker, & Staudt, 2012.)
+Thus while the difference in learning gains was small between the two groups they were statistically significant, and the teachers' responses to the activities were positive.
+These findings warranted further investigation of the strengths of SmartGraphs in Year 2.